zeeshank1/java-algorithms-guide/readme.md

 # Algorithms Using Java 8

 This repository contains implementations of various algorithms using Java 8.
-It is structured to help developers to understand, implement, and practice algorithms commonly used in software development, competitive programming, and technical interviews.
+It is structured to help to understand, implement, and practice algorithms commonly used in software development, competitive programming, and technical interviews.

 ## 1. Algorithms Must Know:

 These are foundational algorithms that every developer should be familiar with:

-1. **Sorting Algorithms**: Quick Sort, Merge Sort, Heap Sort, Counting Sorted.
+1. **Sorting Algorithms**: Quick Sort, Merge Sort, Heap Sort, Counting Sort.
 2. **Searching Algorithms**: Binary Search, Linear Search.
 3. **Dynamic Programming**: Knapsack, Longest Common Subsequence, Fibonacci.
 4. **Greedy Algorithms**: Activity Selection, Huffman Coding.